-- General experience in management: experience gained at a senior level in a firm. - Experience in financial sector: experience gained at a senior level in a regulated financial services firm. - Experience in risk management: experience gained at a senior level in a risk role. - Experience in accounting/finance: experience gained at a senior level in an accounting or financial role, with shareholder and investor relations experience. - Experience in regulatory/ reputational risk management: experience gained at a senior level in a regulation/ reputational risk role. - Experience in corporate governance: experience gained at a senior level in a corporate governance role. - Experience in digital information technology: experience gained at a senior level in an IT or IT strategy management role. - Experience in strategy management: experience gained at a senior level in a strategy role. - Other commercial experience: commercial experience gained at a senior level (whether executive or non-executive) outside of the financial services sector. - Experience in central government academic and or/ research and development roles: experience gained working at a senior level for a central government function and/or regulatory body, or experience gained in a senior academic role and/or experience of conducting research and/or contributing to the development of legislation. - International experience: international experience gained at a senior level.
+- General experience in management: experience gained at senior level in a firm. - Experience in financial sector: experience gained at a senior level in a regulated financial services firm. - Experience in risk management: (including: money laundering and terrorism financing, environmental and social risks and corporate governance issues): experience gained at a senior level in a risk role. - Experience in accounting/finance: experience gained at a senior level in an accounting or financial role, with shareholder and investor relations experience. - Experience in regulatory/ reputational risk management: experience gained at a senior level in a regulation/ reputational risk role. - Experience in corporate governance: experience gained at a senior level in a corporate governance role. - Experience in digital information technology: experience gained at a senior level in an IT or IT strategy management role. - Experience in strategy management: experience gained at a senior level in a strategy role. - Other commercial experience: commercial experience gained at a senior level (whether executive or non-executive) outside of the financial services sector. - Experience in central government/ academic or research and development roles: experience gained working at a senior level for a central government function and/or regulatory body, or experience gained in a senior academic role and/or experience of conducting research and/or contributing to the development of legislation. - International experience: international experience gained at a senior level.